csc-training/summerschool/gpu-hip/docs/04-fortran.md

     1) We write the kernels in a new C++ file
     2) Wrap the kernel launch in a C function
     3) Use Fortran 2003 C binding to call the C function
-    4) Things could change
-* Use OpenMP offload to GPUs

 # Fortran SAXPY example